JeremiahKaren/35percent.github.io/_posts/2017-01-25-draft-one-the-elephant-fva.md

 ![](/img/ote.jpg)

-Lendlease's [latest half year results 2016](/img/lendleasehalfyearresults_2016.pdf) reveals that it sold all the homes in One the Elephant for a total of £209m ($A345m).
+Lendlease's [financial statement](http://www.lendlease.com/-/media/llcom/investor-relations/asx-announcements/2016/17022016-lendlease-delivers-double-digit-earnings-growth.ashx) reveals that it sold all the homes in One the Elephant for a total of £209m ($A345m).
 All 284 units were pre-sold, many presumably overseas.
 The three penthouses were sold for a total £8.3m.

 One the Elephant was approved back in 2012 with no affordable housing.
 Instead Lendlease paid £3.5m towards the £20m cost of the Castle leisure centre.
 A viability assessment was submitted justifying the lack of affordable housing.
 This gave a total scheme value of £134.9m, based on residential sales values of £638psf; One the Elephant's penthouses sold at £1447psf[^2].